Completeness of Nominal PROPs: Internal monoidal categories

 \begin{rem} In the classical case where $\V=\Cat$ and both $\otimes$ and $\lotimes$ are the cartesian product, the interchange law for $\odot$ follows from $\odot$ being a functor.
-In the same way, in our more general situation, the interchange law for $\odot$ states that $\odot$ is an internal functor \eqref{eq:def:internal-functor}
+In the same way, the interchange law for $\odot$ follows from $\odot$ being an \emph{internal} functor~\eqref{eq:def:internal-functor}

 \end{rem}

 \begin{exa} In the category $(\Fun,\emptyset,\uplus)$ of finite sets of names and functions, see Example~\ref{exle:nF-intmoncat}, we have the interchange law

 with the right-hand side being defined whenever the left-hand side is. \end{exa}